A Continuation Of The Thoughts From The Last Post...

 Why do we name planets, days and months after gods that we don't believe in?

 Is there some insidious plot to cause all the Judeo-Christian & Islamic (Abrahamic) people of the world to blaspheme, and commit what is considered biblically a "mortal sin" on a daily basis?
 One has to wonder.

 As comical as all this is to me, I guess I will wind it up.
 While I could go on half-ranting about this stuff for days, I won't beat a dead horse... any more... for now.

 I will just leave you all with the idea that we really should chuck this old bathwater out, and start fresh.
 If there ever was a baby in there, it is long since dead and decomposed.

-They did it for weights and measurements, and there was no built-in heresy and paradox in that.
-They failed at making the meter the logical division of the Earth's circumference that they set out to make it, though, so we might have to revisit that one as well one day.
+They did it for weights and measurements on adopting the metric system, and there was no built-in heresy and paradox there.
+Note that they failed at making the meter the logical division of the Earth's circumference that they set out to make it, though, so we might have to revisit that one as well one day.

 But for now, Happy Fall y'all.
 Enjoy your Halloween!